-Slish, slosh, we splash down the track, eventually coming to Makapin (also spelled Makabin; 'clover tree'), roughly halfway between Nyaungbin and Hpakan.
+Slish, slosh, we splash down the track, eventually coming to Makapin (a.k.a.
+Makabin; 'clover tree'), roughly halfway between Nyaungbin and Hpakan.
 This is a substantial settlement of some 1000 people.
 Major Charles points at a group of men digging beside the Hweka chaung (river), and casually mentions they are digging for jade.
 Excitement grips us – we have finally entered Jade Country.

 Makapin is a typical jade village, with an alluvial, jade-bearing conglomerate being worked.
 Although mined for decades, it has the look of a brand-new village.
 In the past few years, government liberalization of the mining and trading sectors has brought renewed vigor to the quest for jade.
 Long-abandoned mines are being reclaimed and everywhere one looks, signs of the current renaissance are on display.
 Makapin, with its broad array of goods, wears the new prosperity openly, shamelessly.